cjcenizal/react-design-workshop/README.md

 Each of the challenges below has a screenshot of what you'll be building, a description of the main concepts you should be learning, and instructions on how to tackle the challenge.
-All the CSS has already been written for you, so you don't have to worry about it.
-If only real life worked like that!
 For those who think grit and hard work is over-rated, there are also links to the finished code.

 When you're done with these main challenges, consider trying out some of the bonus challenges